dimitri-nicolo/calico/v2.0/getting-started/openshift/installation.md

 ## Bring-your-own etcd

-{{site.prodname}}'s OpenShift-ansible integration supports connection to a custom etcd which a user has already set up.
+{{site.tseeprodname}}'s OpenShift-ansible integration supports connection to a custom etcd which a user has already set up.

 **Requirements:**